abraunegg/onedrive/docs/client-architecture.md

 ### Default remote-first ordering

 The default bidirectional flow processes Microsoft OneDrive state before processing local changes.
+This is the normal ordering used by `--sync` and by normal `--monitor` reconciliation cycles when `--local-first` is not configured.

+The important point is that **remote-first describes ordering, not unconditional authority over local user data**.
+When an online file needs to replace a local pathname, the client still evaluates whether the existing local file contains unique data.
+If it does, that local content must be preserved before the online replacement is committed.

 ![Default Sync Flow Process](./puml/default_sync_flow.png)